 “You look like a man on a mission,” Parl remarked.
 “Is something amiss?”

 Kiluron looked around restlessly.
 “I hope not.
 Have you noticed anything, General?”
+Even in that moment, he managed to use the title that he knew would elicit the most help from the man.

 “Extra guards, all of them a lot more alert than they were when the evening started.
 Perhaps a few more nobles passed out than I would expect for this early in the evening.
 And Prime Wezzix and his advisor are missing.”
 Parl rattled the information off, clearly having already catalogued it in his head before he had seen Kiluron approaching.